September 18, 2023

 Our step-by-step instructions below will walk you through the process.

-STEP ONE: Add the milk to a heat-safe small bowl and heat in the microwave for 30 seconds.
-Check the temperature of the milk as it needs to reach between 105°F-110°F. Once the milk reaches the appropriate temperature, add the melted butter, sugar, kosher salt, yeast, and vanilla.
+Once the milk reaches the appropriate temperature, add the melted butter, sugar, kosher salt, yeast, and vanilla.
 Stir to combine.

-STEP TWO: In the bowl of a stand mixer with a dough hook attachment, add the flour, milk mixture, and the beaten egg.
-Mix on low speed just until the flour and milk mixture begins to combine.
-Increase the speed to high and beat the dough for 9 to 10 minutes until the dough completely pulls away from the sides of the mixing bowl.
+Increase the speed to high and beat the dough for nine to ten minutes until the dough completely pulls away from the sides of the mixing bowl.

-STEP THREE: Add 1 to 1½ tablespoons of vegetable oil to a large bowl.
-Remove the dough from the stand mixer and shape it into a ball.
 Roll the dough ball in the oil and cover it tightly with plastic wrap.
-Allow the dough to rise for 2 hours.
+Allow the dough to rise for two hours.
 The dough needs to double in size.

 OUR RECIPE DEVELOPER SAYS